kragen/derctuo/markdown/compressed-imaging.md

-If you use an optimization algorithm in a Fourier-like basis whose objective function selectively neglects phase and precise frequency, you may gain useful degrees of freedom with respect to human vision and audition, among other things: the humans can't hear the phase of the tenth harmonic of a vocal signal, nor see if all the hairs in an area of a closeup photo of a person have been shifted half a hairsbreadth to the right, nor hear the difference between 60Hz and
+If you use an optimization algorithm in a Fourier-like basis whose objective function selectively neglects phase and precise frequency, you may gain useful degrees of freedom with respect to human vision and audition, among other things: the humans can’t hear the phase of the tenth harmonic of a vocal signal, nor see if all the hairs in an area of a closeup photo of a person have been shifted half a hairsbreadth to the right, nor hear the difference between 60Hz and